kosmonet/aneirin/README.md

-# aneirin
+# Aneirin
+## Description
-game module for the argon roguelike engine
+Game module for the argon roguelike engine.